Saranya-Mukherjee/Certificate_Maker/README.md

-change names in the names.csv file
+Change names in the names.csv file

 format:
 NAMES